unmanarc/uFastAuthD3/BUILD.md

 # Manual Build/Install Instructions

-This guide will help you in case you want to understand/build/install uFastAuthD from scratch.
+This guide will help you in case you want to understand/build/install uFastAuthD3 from scratch.

 ***